 Volume 1: 36 x 23 cm, 350 pages; Volume 2: 36 x 23 cm, 56 pages; Volume 3: 36 x 23 cm, 310 pages, Printed and hand bound in Switzerland and presented in a slipcase.

-For further inquiries about this and other publications, please click here to contact us.
-We are able to ship the books worldwide.
+For further inquiries about this and other publications, please email us at email@example.com.
+We regularly ship our books all across the world.